 Let's say you begin the hand and turn over a card; then, I turn over Fake News.
 I note the value of the card you turned over, and I have to say whether the next card turned over will be higher, lower, or equal to it.
 If I'm correct, I win the two cards.
 If I'm wrong, you win the two cards.
 I then turn over another card and the process repeats.

 Let's say I turn over a card and you turn over a card of the same value.
 I turn over a third card to break the tie, and it's Fake News.
-I add the total value of the cards, and I have to say whether the sum of the remaining two cards will be higher, lower, or equal to the sum of the exposed cards.
+I calculate the sum of the two exposed cards, and I say whether the sum of the remaining two cards will be higher, lower, or equal to the sum of the exposed cards.
 If I'm right, I win all four cards.
 If I'm wrong, you win all four cards.

 Celebrity Endorsement: If I turn over Celebrity Endorsement, all the cards in the hand are exposed, and I win the lowest one.
 You win the rest.